 A small number of UK providers may still have programme delivery contracts in place in March 2019.
-These would be anticipated to expire before the end of September 2020.
-Any companies currently involved in the programme may wish to contact their relevant contracting authority if they have concerns about their contractual status.
+Any companies currently involved in the programme should contact their relevant contracting authority if they have concerns about their contractual status.

 EU businesses, academics and researchers are currently eligible to bid for contracts related to the EU Space Surveillance and Tracking programme.
 Any EU organisations currently or expecting to carry out contracts which involve partnership arrangements with UK businesses, academics and researchers may wish to contact the relevant contracting authority to make sure that arrangements are in place to ensure continued partnership complies with the conditions of the contract post exit and to avoid possible penalties.

 The information in this technical notice is a summary of the current situation.
 Businesses, academics and researchers with existing contracts relating to these programmes or who use data and services may contact the UK Space Agency firstname.lastname@example.org with any questions or concerns.

 Updates to the information in this notice will be provided on the UK Space Agency website.

 Organisations who are in receipt of Horizon 2020 research programme funding or who are bidding for such funding can find more information in this notice.